-During the 2019-2020 fiscal year, the Pipeline Authority will oversee a study to assess the expected NGL chemistry changes from a typical Bakken and Three Forks well over its productive life.
-This fundamental research will be used by the NDPA and industry participants to improve NGL forecasting capabilities and support future decisions to enhance gas capture in North Dakota.
+During the 2020-2021 fiscal year, the Pipeline Authority will be incorporating the results of the recently completed NGL study into the appropriate forecast models.
+The revised production models will be used by the NDPA and industry participants to support future petrochemical opportunities and enhance gas capture infrastructure in North Dakota.